-Always follow your doctors' directions and apply APOC-5FU for the length of time that has been prescribed to achieve the best
+Always follow your doctors' directions and apply APOC-5FU for the length of time that

-one to two months after the end of treatment.
+1 to 2 months after the end of treatment.
 The healthy skin surrounding the area being

 treated may occasionally become reddened, but soon resumes its normal colour once